Which Story, Whose Histories?

 Saturday, 9th July 2022. | 14:30 -16:30

-This two-part workshop hosted by artist Elena Cecchinato is aimed at refugee children and adults.
+This free workshop hosted by artist Elena Cecchinato is aimed at refugee children and adults.
 Participants will learn to rework a vintage photograph, giving new life and narrative to it by a stitching and weaving process that will spark new visual conversations with time and memory.
 Bring an old photo that means something to you.
 All materials will be provided.
-The second part of this workshop will take place at Garrett Anderson secondary school.

 Over two hours, the artists will facilitate participants in exploring fabrics, image making and archiving.
 This educational session includes: